illyfrancis/scribble/docs/draft.md

 As soon as a message arrives at this component, the input message is persisted for audit and reporting purpose.
 Then the event source components validate the input message and transform it into a format that is suitable for VUS Core module's consumption.
 Management of the validation failures is also the responsibility of this module.
 A general approach is to direct the failed message to a separate queue for further assessment and reports.

-The event source components for RTCR messages (i.e. transactions) require an additional responsibility to filter the messages based on its content such that it only the relevant transaction messages are dispatched to the VUS Core module.
+The event source components for RTCR messages (i.e. transactions) require an additional responsibility to filter the messages based on its content such that only the relevant transaction messages are dispatched to the VUS Core module.
 The specific filter rules must be captured in a detail design document but as an example:

     Only process transactions that are either,
       - non-provisional and has account number of type B or type C